Investing Taxes in Germany (2026):

 Vorabpauschale, Teilfreistellung & ETF tax guide

 German investment tax is more complex than most European countries — but once you understand five core concepts, it becomes manageable.
-This guide covers everything ETF investors in Germany need to know, including the 26.375% flat tax, the 30% Teilfreistellung, the annual Vorabpauschale, and the €1,000 Freistellungsauftrag.
+This guide covers everything ETF investors in Germany need to know, including the 26.375% flat tax, the 30% Teilfreistellung, the annual Vorabpauschale, the €1,000 Freistellungsauftrag, the FIFO rule, foreign broker obligations, and when you need to file a Steuererklärung.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.